dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 Every variable has an associated type.
 The type determines the kind of value the variable can store and what operations can be performed on these values.
-Dart differs from JavaScript in that it assigns a static type to every variable and to every expression.
+Dart differs from JavaScript in that it assigns a static type to every expression and variable.
-In Dart, the static type predicts the runtime type of the values of a variable, or of the value of an expression.
+The static type predicts the runtime type of the values of a variable, or of the value of an expression.
-Dart assigns a static type to every expression and variable.
-In Dart, the static type predicts the runtime type of the value of an expression.
 This means that Dart apps have sound static typing.

 JavaScript provides primitive types `num`, `string`, and `boolean` and the `null` value as well as _arrays_ and a `Map` type.